oicr-gsi/robust-paper/README.md

 ## 9. Include a small test set that can be run to ensure the software is actually working.

-* This is *not* to check that the software is working correctly (though that would be nice), just that it will actually run.
-* Also serves as working example of how to run software (in case embedded documentation has fallen out of sync).
+Every package should come with a small test script for users to run after installation.
+Its purpose is *not* to check that the software is working correctly (although that is extremely helpful), but rather to ensure that it will work at all.
+This test script can also serve as a working example of how to run the software, which is valuable in case its documentation has fallen out of sync with recent changes to the code itself.

+In order to be useful, this test script must be easy to find and run.
-* Provide a single script called `runtests.sh` or the like, rather than documenting test cases and requiring people to type (or copy/paste)
+A single file in the project's root directory named `runtests.sh` or something equally obvious is a much better solution than documenting test cases and requiring people to copy and paste them into the shell.

+Equally, the test script's output must be easy to interpret.
+Screens full of correlation coefficients do not qualify: instead, the script's output should be something like one line per test, with the test's name and its pass/fail status, followed by a single summary line saying how many tests were run and how many passed or failed.
+If many or all tests fail because of missing dependencies, that fact should be displayed once, clearly, rather than once per test, so that users have a clear idea of what they need to fix and how much work it's likely to take.

 ## 10. Give the software a meaningful version number.